Palangka Raya: Establishment

 The province of Central Kalimantan was established on 23 May 1957.
 At first, the capital for the Central Kalimantan province was not agreed and it was debated where it should be located.
 R.T.A.
 Milono, acting governor of Central Kalimantan, discussed the matter with several native organizations and cultural figures from the region.
 This however evoked tension from several native tribes and organizations that each wanted their own region to be chosen as capital.
 On 23 January 1957, a committee to discuss the matter was created, consisting mostly of Dayak cultural figures, in addition to military figures such as Tjilik Riwut and Dutch-descendant architect D.A.W.
 Van Der Pijl who also later designed the then-proposed new capital of South Kalimantan, Banjarbaru.
 From the committee's meeting, it was decided that Pahandut village would be the capital to avoid cultural association within tribes in the province, hence avoiding conflicts.
-At the time, the village only had estimated population of around 900.
+At the time, the village only had an estimated population of around 900.

 The first pillar in the development of Palangka Raya City was erected by Sukarno, the President of the Republic of Indonesia, on 17 July 1957, marking the inauguration of the monument to the provincial capital of Central Kalimantan in Pahandut.
 Then, in accordance with Law No. 21 of 1958, Pahandut was renamed to Palangka Raya City, maintaining its status as the provincial seat.
 The construction of the city was directly led by Tjilik Riwut, whom by then had become governor of the Central Kalimantan province.
 The city was claimed by him to be "free from colonial legacies".
 At first however, he was rumoured to be insane by residents of the province for trying to build a city on top of nothingness.
-It was officially made the capital of Central Kalimantan on 1 January 1960, relocated from temporary seat in Banjarmasin.
-By late 1962, the city had by this point largely finished construction of basic infrastructure such as schools, government offices, inner city roads, and residential areas, with an estimated 500 buildings having been constructed.
+It was officially made the capital of Central Kalimantan on 1 January 1960, relocated from its temporary seat in Banjarmasin.
+By late 1962, the city had by this point largely finished construction of its basic infrastructure such as schools, government offices, inner city roads, and residential areas, with an estimated 500 buildings having been constructed.

 On 23 July 1965, it gained official city status (kotapraja) and formed its own municipal government.
-The city was constructed with assistance of Soviet military especially regarding road constructions due to terrain of the region dominated by swamps and peat.
+The city was constructed with the assistance of Soviet military, especially regarding road construction due to the terrain of the region - dominated by swamps and peat.
 The road which today is named Jl.
 Tjilik Riwut, was previously planned to be constructed from the city to Pangkalan Bun and Sampit.
 This however, was never realized due to 30 September Movement, coup d'état against Sukarno, and subsequent communist purge that followed.
 Many local workers resigned and abandoned their work due to fear of being accused as communist and the road construction stopped at the town of Tangkiling.